dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/AlgebraQualNotes.md

     - Irreducibles are prime
     - Are UFDs
     - Have GCDs
-  - Euclidean domains
-    - Are PIDs
-- Factorization in $Z[i]$
-- Polynomial rings
-- Gauss' lemma
-- Remainder and factor theorem
-- Polynomials
-- Reducibility
-- Rational root test
-- Eisenstein's criterion

-- DF Chapters 7, 8, 9.

-- Gauss's important theorem on unique factorization of polynomials:
-  - $\ZZ[x]$ is a UFD
-  - $R[x]$ is a UFD when $R$ is a UFD

-- The fundamental isomorphism theorems for rings

-  > An easy and useful exercise

-- How to use Zorn's lemma
-  - To find maximal ideals
-  - Construct algebraic field closures
-  - Why it is unnecessary in countable or noetherian rings.

-  > Smith discusses extensively in 844-1.

 	- Results about PIDs *(DF Section 8.2)*
 		- Example of a PID that is not a Euclidean domain *(DF p.277)*
 		- Proof that a Euclidean domain is a PID and hence a UFD
 		- Proof that $\ZZ$ and $k[x]$ are UFDs
 		*(p.289 Smith, p.300 DF)*
 		- A polynomial ring in infinitely many variables over a UFD is still a UFD *(Easy, DF, p.305)*
+  - Euclidean domains
+    - Are PIDs
+- Gauss's important theorem on unique factorization of polynomials:
+  - $\ZZ[x]$ is a UFD
+  - $R[x]$ is a UFD when $R$ is a UFD
+- Polynomial rings
+- Polynomials
+	- Gauss' lemma
+	- Remainder and factor theorem
 	- Eisenstein's criterion
   	*(DF p.309)*
   > Stated only for monic polynomials -- proof of general case identical.
   > See Smith's notes for the  full version.
+	- Reducibility
+	- Rational root test
 - Cyclic product structure of $(\ZZ/n\ZZ)\units$

   > Exercise in DF, Smith 844-2, section 18